The ultimate guide to education benefits that attract, retain, and engage employees

 Streamlined, tuition assistance programs drive ROI

-Programs following payment best practices see a higher return on investment in education, including better talent attraction, retention, and benefit adoption.
+It’s also important to remember that programs that adhere to payment best practices see a higher return on their investment in education — including improvement in talent attraction, retention, and benefit adoption.

-- Talent Retention: Guild learners in Learning Marketplace programs were 2.3x less likely to leave their employer in the last 12 months compared to non-members.7
+Talent Retention: On average, Guild learners participating in Learning Marketplace programs were 2.3x less likely to leave their employer in the last 12 months relative to non-members.7

-- Benefit Adoption: 4 out of 5 healthcare employees with no college experience select tuition assistance programs when their employers offer both TA and TR funding options.8
+Benefit Adoption: 4 out of 5 healthcare employees with no college experience select tuition assistance programs when their employers offer both TA and TR funding options.8 For the 3.6M entry-level healthcare aides in the US with a median pay of only $14.15/hour, tuition assistance removes a key financial barrier to career advancement.9

 Payment best practice recommendation

-Remove financial barriers and offer a tuition assistance program that's easy for both employees and employers to use.
+To maximize program success, companies should remove financial barriers and implement a tuition assistance program that provides a seamless experience for both employees and employers.

 For companies still committed to also offering tuition reimbursement, beware of limited visibility into employee enrollment in programs and related reimbursement costs.
-It may be difficult to track:
+This can make it difficult to track completion and attrition rates, skill development and internal talent pipelines, alignment to business goals, job mobility, or overall ROI.

-Policies like tuition clawbacks and grade requirements can discourage program adoption and create a negative employee experience.
+Prohibitive policies like tuition clawbacks and grade requirements can discourage program adoption and create a negative employee experience that detracts from an organization’s employer brand.

 Best-in-class programs should focus on policies that are both equitable and accessible.

-An education benefit program is only effective when employees actually use it.
-That means policy needs to encourage adoption to have an impact on outcomes.
+An education program is only effective when employees actually use it — which means policy that encourages adoption has a huge impact on outcomes.

 Policies like clawbacks and grade requirements often dissuade employees from participating in the first place.

-- Grade requirements: Returning to school can be nerve-wracking for working adults.
-Many who have been out of school for years may be anxious about returning to school and find these policies discouraging.
+Grade requirements: While most employees are more than capable of college courses, working adults who have been out of school for years may be anxious about returning to school and find these policies discouraging.

 The result of these outdated policies is that the employer sees no substantial gains from a program while the employee has a more negative experience — which detracts from the employer brand.